 Before taking any birth control, it is important to understand how birth control works and what it could mean to your health to practice various forms of birth control.
 Understanding the different types of contraceptive options that are available is critical in making the best decision for you.
 It’s also valuable to understand how your body works and to track your monthly cycles.
-At Obria, our medical professionals are happy to go educate you about available contraception methods with you and help you feel empowered.
-Though the most common forms of birth control are for women, though there are forms of contraception for men as well.
+Types of Contraception Include:

 Types of Contraception Include: